 If you enroll in the Master of Arts in Teaching Classroom Pathways Bundle (South Carolina only), you must have a bachelor’s degree from a college or university accredited by a regional accrediting body recognized by the U.S. Department of Education.
 Refer to the Admissions Requirements for more information on prior degree submission.

 Master of Arts in Teaching Classroom Pathways Bundle

 The Master of Arts in Teaching Classroom Pathways Bundle is an enrollment package that combines Purdue Global’s Master of Arts in Teaching with the American Board for Certification of Teacher Excellence (American Board) Plus+ Program.
 American Board’s Plus+ Program is a state-approved route to teacher certification in several states.
 See Purdue Global’s State Licensure and Certifications site to determine if your state participates in the American Board partnership.
 Prior to enrolling, you must confirm your eligibility for a state alternative certification program.
 You are also encouraged to confirm costs, deadlines, and continuing requirements with American Board.
 See the Certification, State Board, and National Board Exams section below for more information.

-- You can enroll in no more than one course per term without written permission from the Dean of the College of Social and Behavioral Sciences.
+- You can enroll in no more than one course per session without written permission from the Dean of the College of Social and Behavioral Sciences.